 Diabetes Myth 3: You cannot drink anymore.

-Keeping your blood glucose levels as close to normal as possible can be a lifesaver.
-Tight control can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.
+Keeping your blood glucose levels as close to normal as possible can be a lifesaving.
+Tight control can prevent or slow the progress of many complications of diabetes, it may give you extra years of healthy, active life.